GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/swiftui-cookbook/custom-channel-list.md

 @Published public var channels = LazyCachedMapCollection<ChatChannel>()
 ```

-The `ChatChannelListControllerDelegate` has a method called `didChangeChannels`, that sends updates when the channels are updated.
+The `ChatChannelListControllerDelegate` has a method called `controller:didChangeChannels`, that sends updates when the channels are updated.

 ```swift
 public func controller(